huytz/infrastructure/README.md

 # Infrastructure as Code with Terragrunt

-This repository contains the infrastructure configuration for the huytz project using Terraform and Terragrunt.
+This repository contains the infrastructure configuration for the huytz project using Terraform and Terragrunt, implementing a multi-environment GCP infrastructure with dynamic CIDR allocation.

 ## Prerequisites